 A good spoon pipe is a thing of beauty.
-Whether they’re blown in glass, carved out of wood, or even made from random household objects, spoons are a great way to toke weed on the go and a must-have for any serious paraphernalia collection.
+Whether they’re blown in glass or carved out of wood, spoons are a great way to toke weed on the go and a must-have for any serious paraphernalia collection.

 A slight issue is that no one enjoys cleaning the things.
 It can be difficult to remember to take good care of a piece that’s no more complicated than a corn-cob pipe.
 Everyone knows to wash their bongs, but spoons are easy to forget.

 Similarly, they’re also easy to neglect, and that can end badly.
 At some point or another, all stoners come to that moment when a spoon gets clogged with ash and residue at exactly the moment you planned to start in on a fresh bag of bud.